Hip arthroscopy success and failure rates and non-surgical options

 - Labral Debridement and Repair: Debridement refers to the removal of tissue via an arthroscopic blade, shaver, or ablator.
 The goal of debridement is to relieve pain by removing any torn or frayed labral tissue from the labrum.

 - Chondroplasty: The removal of damaged cartilage during surgery via shaving, cutting, scraping, laser, or burring away.
 The idea is that after the damaged cartilage is removed via chondroplasty, the body may recover the area with new cartilage.

 - Microfracture: A surgical procedure whereby a “pick” is used to spike holes in damaged cartilage to promote bleeding and the migration of bone marrow cells to the joint surface.
 The idea is that the blood cells/bone marrow will heal the damaged cartilage.
-As aforementioned, microfracture is the only technique performed during this patient’s surgery that may be considered regenerative, in that the technique is applied in attempt to grow new tissue.
-However, a much simpler, less risky and more cost-effective treatment would be PRP and stem cells to stimulate the growth of new cartilage.
+As aforementioned, microfracture is the only technique performed during this patient’s surgery that may be considered regenerative, in that the technique is applied in an attempt to grow new tissue.
+However, a much simpler, less risky, and more cost-effective treatment would be PRP and stem cells to stimulate the growth of new cartilage.
 A similar technique is Core Decompression

 - Osteoplasty: The surgical alteration of bone.